lambdaclass/lambda_ethereum_consensus/README.md

 vim network_params.yaml
 ```

-We hae some sensible defaults for an easy network of 3 clients with 64 Validators each (ethereum-package default) and a small tweak to the lambda consensus node memory limit.
+We have some sensible defaults for an easy network of 3 clients with 64 Validators each (ethereum-package default) and a small tweak to the lambda consensus node memory limit.
 Here is an example of the doc, all parameters are explained in [their documentation](https://github.com/ethpandaops/ethereum-package?tab=readme-ov-file#configuration).

 ```yaml
 participants: